datajerk/ctf-write-ups/faustctf2020/cartography/README.md

 Game over, "1337 hax0r".

-BTW, our attacker send this from the previous PID, it would have been buffered and landed on the shell if not killed:
+BTW, our attacker sent this from the previous PID, it would have been buffered and landed in the shell if not killed:

 ```
 read(0, "grep -Pahr FAUST_ data\n", 4096) = 23